 The simple cycle stage uses three combustion turbines similar to jet engines.
 Air entering each unit is compressed, mixed with natural gas and ignited.
-The hot gas then expands through a gas turbine that turns a generator to produce electricity.
+The hot flue gas then expands and flows through a gas turbine that turns a generator to produce electricity.

-In combined cycle operation, residual heat from the gas turbine exhaust is captured to produce steam that generates additional electricity from a steam turbine.
+In combined cycle operation, heat from the gas turbine exhaust is routed through the HRSG to produce steam that generates additional electricity from a steam turbine generator.